pyxem/kikuchipy/doc/code_of_conduct.rst

 report to the code of conduct committee directly, or ask the committee for advice, in confidence.

-You can report issues to the KikuchiPy Code of Conduct Committee, at kikuchipy-conduct@googlegroups.com.
+You can report issues to the kikuchipy Code of Conduct Committee, at kikuchipy-conduct@googlegroups.com.
 Currently, the committee consists of:

 * `Håkon Wiik Ånes <https://github.com/hakonanes>`_ (chair)